uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Off-Campus
 Housing in Toronto is pricey, and off-campus options have a range of associated costs.
 In this section, we'll talk about what you can expect to rent and at what price point, as well as where you might expect to live.

+If you take one thing away from this section, please take this link to

 #### Finding an apartment

-When searching in Toronto, it pays to famil
+When searching in Toronto, it pays to familiarize

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.